 - The Last Action Hero – When it’s not Reedus, it’s Schwarzenegger in this house.

-- Thor: Ragnarok – Chris, Dan, Sarah and I enjoyed a Family Movie Outing to see this.
+- Thor: Ragnarok – Chris, Dan, Ashar and I enjoyed a Family Movie Outing to see this.
 Much better than I expected, and hilarious.

 - Full House – We’re on Season 2 and going strong.
-Sarah DIES laughing at this!
+Ashar DIES laughing at this!

 I like catching up with it too – we watched it a lot when I was younger.